awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/monitoring-cloudwatch.md

-# Monitoring Lookout for Vision with Amazon CloudWatch<a name="security-monitoring-cloudwatch"></a>
+# Monitoring Lookout for Vision with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>

-You can use CloudWatch to monitor image processing and anomaly detecting metrics in Lookout for Vision\.

-## Lookout for Vision metrics<a name="cloudwatch-metrics"></a>
+You can monitor Lookout for Vision using CloudWatch, which collects raw data and processes it into readable, near real\-time metrics\.
+These statistics are kept for 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
+You can also set alarms that watch for certain thresholds, and send notifications or take actions when those thresholds are met\.
+For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-Amazon Lookout for Vision sends the following metrics to CloudWatch for the `DetectAnomalies` action:
+The Lookout for Vision service reports the following metrics in the `AWS/LookoutVision` namespace\.

 | Metric | Description |